Japan Weather in June 2026: Travel Tips and Seasonal Guides

 The Bunkyo Hydrangea Festival is held every June at Hakusan Shrine and the surrounding park in Tokyo, where more than 3,000 hydrangea bushes create a colourful sea of flowers.
 There are also food stalls, local performances, and a festive neighbourhood atmosphere.

 It's a chance to experience the beauty of the blooms and the charm of a traditional Japanese festival.
-The event is scheduled to return in June 2026, so travellers can look forward to enjoying this seasonal celebration once again.
+The event is scheduled to return in early to mid June 2026, so travellers can look forward to enjoying this seasonal celebration once again.

 Since June falls between the cherry blossom season and the summer holidays, iconic sites such as Fushimi Inari in Kyoto and Senso-ji in Tokyo tend to be less crowded.
 This 'off-season' atmosphere means you can take quieter photos, enjoy slower walks, and appreciate the surroundings more.

-Travel to Hokkaido with Ume Travel's all-included tour package, a customised private itinerary with personal guides and drivers.
-Click this sample tour package below to know more about traveling to Hokkaido in June:
+Travel to Kamikochi with Ume Travel’s all-inclusive tour package, which features a customized private itinerary with personal guides and drivers.
+Click on the link below to learn more about exploring Kamikochi in June.

-6 Days Sapporo - Furano - Asahikawa - Biei - Toya Tour
+9 Days Nagoya - Gero - Takayama - Kamikochi - Nakasando Tour

-12 Days Tokyo - Hakone - Mt.Fuji - Sapporo - Furano - Asahikawa - Biei - Toya Tour
+12 Days Tokyo - Mt.Fuji - Nagano - Tateyama Kurobe - Toyama - Kanazawa - Kyoto - Osaka Tour

 This is also the season to go snorkeling, diving in crystal-clear waters, or hopping between smaller islands for a more off-the-beaten-path adventure.

-Click the tour packages below to know more about all-included itineraries for traveling in Okinawa:
+Click the Okinawa tour packages below to know more about all-included itineraries:

 Exploring the Exotic Charms of Japan's Island Paradise